 So, what exactly are we talking about here?
 At the end of the day, AI chatbot platforms are tools that let you build and manage automated chat agents.
 Forget those old-school, rigid bots that couldn't handle a typo.
 Today’s AI chatbots use natural language processing (NLP) to actually understand what people are saying and respond like a human would (or at least, pretty close).

-To figure out which platforms were actually worth your time, I focused on what really matters to a support team that's already stretched thin.
-I ignored the fancy buzzwords and judged each tool on a few simple, practical things.
+To figure out which platforms were actually worth your time, I focused on what really matters to a support team that's looking to scale efficiently.
+I judged each tool on a few simple, practical things.

 Here’s what I looked for: